 But that perfect fire in your fireplace doesn’t just happen.
 It requires intentional preparation to achieve cozy winter bliss.

-Winterizing your fireplace now will prevent your fires from fizzling out too quickly or worse, putting your home and family in danger.
+Winterizing your fireplace now will prevent your fires from fizzling out too quickly or, worse, putting your home and family in danger.

 Fortunately, winterizing a fireplace is not difficult.
 It only requires a few simple steps on your part.
 Here’s how to prepare a fireplace for winter the easy way.